-Currently, Internet of Things is growing fast and changes the industry landscape.
-It connects more and more devices inside the shop and provides superior shopping experience.
+Currently, the Internet of Things is growing fast and changes the industry landscape.
+It connects more and more devices inside the shop and provides a superior shopping experience.

 Experts predict the market increase up to $1.7 trillion by 2020 and about 29.5 billion connected devices in 2020 (compared to 16.9 billion in 2014.

 There is a stumbling block, though.
 Geolocation technologies increase privacy concerns.
 A vast amount of users refuses giving access to their data as they are an affair that this information could be used to harm them.
 Companies have to offer valuable benefits to users on one side and guarantees for the information security from another side.